 Saying YES to the fullness of life is a privilege.

 This brings me to the idea of finding “a purpose” vs living “on purpose.”

 Living On Purpose

-A sense of contribution/being engaged with the world and sense of purpose are linked to resilience, mind-body health, and happiness.
+A sense of contribution/being engaged with the world or sense of purpose is linked to resilience, mind-body health, and happiness.
 But when we live overly focused on trying to uncover an elusive “life purpose” we might forget to simply live “on purpose.”

 We might feel stuck or like something is wrong with us and fall prey to comparison or feelings of not good enough.
 Living on purpose is about setting our unique/personalized/one-of-a-kind intentions for who and how we want to be in the world and identifying our core values, and then walking this out, consistently, intentionally – in big and small ways.